Purple Loosestrife

 (alas, I

-originally had found some studies and reports online
+originally had found a study online

-in a computer crash.
+sources in a computer crash.
 I've not been able to

 remember, areas of a wetland invaded by purple